-Installation of ActiveX components is possible to 32-bit Internet Explorer only.
+The installation of ActiveX components is available to the 32-bit version of Internet Explorer only.

 In the other operating systems and browsers, menu titles or system notifications may be differ from the same in the systems/browsers of Windows family.
 This note is applicable to different versions of operating systems and browsers within Windows family also.